openpreserve/format-corpus/office-examples/powerpoint4-mac/README.md

-Original files are PowerPoint 4.
+Original files are PowerPoint 4. (application/vnd.ms-powerpoint; version=4.0)

 Files ending '2001.ppt' were converted to the newer binary format using PowerPoint for Mac 2001 (on OS version 10.2.8, 800 MHZ PowerPC G4).
 See below.

-TBA

 Migration of PowerPoint for Mac 4 files
 ---------------------------------------